Code-Institute-Submissions/v-choco/README.md

 ![V-Choco](media/v-choco-logo-readme.png)
 # *V-Choco* - Fourth Milestone Project for Code Institute
 *V-Choco* is a webshop that offers dairy-free chocolate for people who are either allergic to dairy or choose to avoid it.
+It was created using all of the knowledge gained during the Full Stack Web Development Course.

 A live preview of the website can be found here: [V-Choco](https://vchoco.herokuapp.com/)

+To test the payment functionality on the website page, use the following details:

+Address: Any address
+Card number: 4242 4242 4242 4242
+CVC: Any 3 digit digits
+Postcode: Any 5 digits
+Expiration Date: Any date in the future

+To test the site as an admin, use the following login:

+user: testtest
+password: vchocotest

 ## Table of Contents